polkastreamstudios/pstr/README.md

 # Project Description
-[Polkastream Studios](https://polkastream.org/) is building an integrated and intelligently monetized platform for the over-the-top (OTT) streaming and Metaverse gaming markets.
-On the [Polkastream](https://polkastream.app/) platform, streamers can enjoy music, podcasts, movies, and TV shows, while gamers can socialize and play games in the [Polkaverse](https://linktr.ee/polkaverse).
+[Polkastream Studios (PDAO)](https://polkastream.org/) is building an integrated and intelligently monetized platform for the over-the-top (OTT) streaming markets.
+On the [Polkastream](https://polkastream.app/) OTT streaming platform, streamers can enjoy music, podcasts, movies, and TV shows.
 In return, all users are rewarded with the PSTR token, which is uniquely designed with incentivization and token-burning strategies for better rewards, long-term crypto market stability, and data security for all digital media users.

 # Tokenomics
-The PSTR token is minted on Binance Smart Chain (BSC) with an initial maximum supply of one billion (1,000,000,000) tokens.
-PSTR is built with an Automated Rewards Farming (ARF) feature that includes:
+The PSTR token is minted on Binance Smart Chain (BSC) network with an initial maximum supply of one billion (1,000,000,000) tokens.
+PSTR is built with an Automated Reward Redistribution and Burn System (ARRBS) that includes:

 - A 4% fee is automatically applied to all transactions, from which 3% is distributed to holders, and the remaining 1%, up to 50% of the max supply, is permanently burned.
 - After 50% of the maximum supply is burned, the fee remains at 4% with all of it distributed to holders and 0% burned.